farooq786159/demo-repo/README.md

-# demo-repo
+# Demo-repo
-demo for github intro video
+some Description of demo repo